 Description and architecture of the cathedral

-Travelers are surprised by the resemblance of the Savior on Spilled Blood with St. Basil’s Cathedral, located on Red Square in Moscow.
+Travellers are surprised by the resemblance of the Savior on Spilled Blood with St. Basil’s Cathedral, located on Red Square in Moscow.
 Guides are often asked – whether one architect is the author of these two cathedrals.

 Comparison with St. Basil’s Cathedral